 Your insurance company is taking a risk here.
 They are betting that the judgment will not exceed the policy limits.
 The good news for the insurance company is that they are gambling with your money, not their own.
 You see, if you have a $30,000.00 liability policy and the other side’s lawyer gets a jury to award $250,000.00, your liability insurance only has to pay the $30,000.00.
 YOU ARE RESPONSIBLE FOR THE REMAINING $220,000.00.

 The lawyers hired by the insurance company are typically referred to as “in-house” lawyers.
 That is, they are on the payroll of the insurance company.
 So they will tell you that they are “your” lawyers, but they are paid by the insurance company and report to a boss.
 Who do you believe they are really working for?
 What about you?
 Or the insurance company that pays their paycheck, provides them with health insurance, and provides them with retirement benefits?
 It is self-evident that you require the services of a lawyer to protect YOUR interests.
 It is in your best interest to ensure that the insurance company does not put YOU in jeopardy.
 If they do put you at risk and jeopardize your personal assets, or if you suspect they will, you need your own legal protection.
-We can help protect you for a small retainer, and if your insurance company makes a mistake that puts you in legal jeopardy, we may be able to force them to pay your damages and any additional damages for the harm they have caused you by failing to protect your interests.
+We can help protect you from a small retainer, and if your insurance company makes a mistake that puts you in legal jeopardy, we may be able to force them to pay your damages and any additional damages for the harm they have caused you by failing to protect your interests.

 4) I thought the insurance company had handled the accident, but now I’m being sued.
 What should I do?

 – Contact us to protect your policy’s rights.
-Insurance companies look for three things: 1) coverage, 2) liability, and 3) damages.
+Insurance companies look for three things: 1) coverage, 2) liability and 3) damages.
 As you may have noticed, coverage is the first thing they look at.
 What does this imply?
 They are looking for ANY way to get out of coverage (payments, inconsistencies on your applications, exclusions, endorsements, situations that are not covered such as intentional acts or being on the job at the time of the accident, etc.).
 They will look for anything and everything to say “there is no coverage for your accident.”
 They have the right to deny coverage at any time during the claim.
 You may believe they are covering the accident, but if they discover information later, during the course of the investigation, they can always deny coverage.
 You will almost certainly need your own lawyer to go over the facts with you and ensure that the insurance company or their lawyer does not use leading questions to try to trick you into saying something that results in no coverage.
 You will need the assistance of a lawyer to protect your rights under your insurance policy.

 5) My auto liability insurance company says they won’t cover my accident because I didn’t report it to them.
 What should I do?